This article originally appeared on VICE Canada

-She provides much of what you'd expect from a regular funeral director—helping with bathing, grooming, and positioning of the pet so that so that final goodbye looks as natural as possible.
+She provides much of what you'd expect from a regular funeral director, helping with the bathing, grooming and positioning of the pet so that final goodbye looks as natural as possible.
 From there, the deceased pet, often wrapped in a blanket or a piece of the owner's clothing, is placed in a body bag for cremation.
-Because there are no pet cemeteries in Toronto (and a bylaw states you can't bury your pet in the backyard) Hobbs only performs cremations—though it's also illegal to cremate pets and humans in the same crematorium.
+Because there are no pet cemeteries in Toronto (and a bylaw states you can't bury your pet in the backyard) Hobbs only performs cremations – though it's also illegal to cremate pets and humans in the same crematorium.

 How are pet funerals different from funerals for people?